 Writer: Cheish Merryweather

-bin Laden’s death came a decade after the 9/11 attacks which were orchestrated by al-Qaeda.
+Bin Laden’s death came a decade after the 9/11 attacks, which al-Qaeda orchestrated.
 The Islamic terrorist group was responsible for a series of four coordinated attacks in Manhattan, New York; Arlington County, Virginia; and Stonycreek Township near Shanksville, Pennsylvania.
 These attacks resulted in the deaths of 2,977 victims.

-The mission was almost aborted as one of the Stealth Black Hawk helicopters crashed before arriving at the compound but there were miraculously no injuries.
-Once the Navy SEALs located bin Laden on the third floor of the compound, he was shot directly in the head. bin Laden’s body was then placed in a body bag and backup helicopters picked up the remaining team members.
+The mission was almost aborted as one of the Stealth Black Hawk helicopters crashed before arriving at the compound, but there were miraculously no injuries.
+However, once the Navy SEALs located bin Laden on the third floor of the compound, he was shot directly in the head.
+Bin Laden’s body was then placed in a body bag, and backup helicopters picked up the remaining team members.

 President Obama addressed the nation and announced the death of bin Laden.
 He added, “Tonight, we give thanks to the countless intelligence and counterterrorism professionals who’ve worked tirelessly to achieve this outcome.
-The American people do not see their work, nor know their names.
+Unfortunately, the American people do not see their work nor know their names.
 But tonight, they feel the satisfaction of their work and the result of their pursuit of justice.”

-8 2012—Kim Dotcom’s Megaupload Shut Down And Seized
+8 2012—Kim Dotcom’s Megaupload Shut Down and Seizure

 Writer: Ward Hazell

 Megaupload was a filesharing website with 150 million registered users.
-Founded by programmer Kim Dotcom (not his birth name), Megaupload was one of the most visited sites in the internet, until, on 19th January 2012, the FBI closed them down overnight for violating piracy laws.
+Founded by programmer Kim Dotcom (not his birth name), Megaupload was one of the most visited sites on the internet until, on 19th January 2012, the FBI closed them down overnight for violating piracy laws.
 They claimed that Megaupload had cost copyright holders $500 million in lost revenue.
-Dotcom faces charges of racketeering, copyright infringement, money laundering and wire fraud, despite the fact that Megaupload users did not pay for file transfers.
+Dotcom faces racketeering charges, copyright infringement, money laundering, and wire fraud, even though Megaupload users did not pay for file transfers.

 The company’s income came mainly from advertising.

-Megaupload disputed the FBI’s figures, saying that their income was grossly exaggerated, but Dotcom, with 3 other Megaupload executives, was arrested at a $30 million mansion in New Zealand, which probably didn’t help his case.
-Despite Dotcom being a German citizen, and the business being registered in Hong Kong, the FBI applied for extradition and seized Megaupload’s data.
+Megaupload disputed the FBI’s figures, saying that their income was grossly exaggerated.
+Still, Dotcom, with 3 other Megaupload executives, was arrested at a $30 million mansion in New Zealand, which probably didn’t help his case.
+Despite Dotcom being a German citizen and the business being registered in Hong Kong, the FBI applied for extradition and seized Megaupload’s data.

-Despite their act of civil disobedience, one of the largest ever made, and despite the negotiations by Dotcom’s lawyers to restructure Megaupload, the site remains closed and attempts to extradite Kim Dotcom and his colleagues from New Zealand are still ongoing.
+Despite their act of civil disobedience, one of the largest ever made, and despite the negotiations by Dotcom’s lawyers to restructure Megaupload, the site remains closed, and attempts to extradite Kim Dotcom and his colleagues from New Zealand are still ongoing.
 In his own way, Dotcom was a pioneer.
-Whilst his case marked the beginning of the end of illegal file sharing sites, it hastened the growth of legal digital distribution sites, including Dotcom’s own Megupload replacement site which offers 50GB free data and remains fully functional and within the law.
+Whilst his case marked the beginning of the end of illegal file-sharing sites, it hastened the growth of legal digital distribution sites, including Dotcom’s own Megaupload replacement site, which offers 50GB of free data and remains fully functional and within the law.
 The new site is called Mega.NZ.

 Writer: Gregory Myers

 In 2013 things seemed to be going relatively smoothly, and then Pope Benedict the XVI shocked the world by announcing his resignation as head of the Catholic Church.
-Now, people are always surprised when someone gives up power of any kind willingly, but especially in this case since the last pope to resign was Gregory The XII in 1415.
+Now, people are always surprised when someone willingly gives up power of any kind, but especially in this case since the last pope to resign was Gregory the XII in 1415.

-Pope Benedict The XVI used a provision that allows him to resign for health reasons, but some still could hardly believe it was happening.
-Those who are scholars of the Catholic Church were even more surprised, as resignations in general are incredibly rare.
+Pope Benedict used a provision that allows him to resign for health reasons, but some still could hardly believe it was happening.
+Those who are scholars of the Catholic Church were even more surprised, as resignations, in general, are incredibly rare.
 Even back in the tumultuous days of the early church when the still rare but larger amount of resignations occurred, many resignations were arguably popes being forced out of their position.
-However, as far as anyone can tell, Pope Benedict The XVI did it entirely by his own choice, and then chose the title Pope Emeritus and stuck around nearby to advise the next guy.
+However, as far as anyone can tell, Pope Benedict did it entirely by his own choice and then chose the title Pope Emeritus and stuck around nearby to advise the next guy.

-As for the next guy, the Enclave of Cardinals quickly chose Cardinal Jorge Mario Bergoglio, and shocked the world again.
-He chose the name Pope Francis The I after Francis of Assisi, which he took to highlight the fact he was the first Jesuit Pope.
-He is also the first pope from the Americas and the first from South America, as well as the first pope from outside Europe since the 8th century.
-Pope Francis quickly became the biggest story of the year, due to his kind, gentle and loving approach to being the pope.
-He also quickly became seen as a reformer, and his vow of poverty impressed even Non-Catholics the world over.
-While Rome wasn’t built in a day, Pope Francis has gone a long way in just a few short years when it comes to improving not just the church’s image, but its internal workings as well.
+As for the next guy, the Enclave of Cardinals quickly chose Cardinal Jorge Mario Bergoglio and shocked the world again.
+He chose the name Pope Francis the I after Francis of Assisi, which he took to highlight the fact he was the first Jesuit Pope.
+He is also the first pope from the Americas, the first from South America, and the first pope from outside Europe since the 8th century.
+Pope Francis quickly became the biggest story of the year due to his kind, gentle, and loving approach to being the pope.
+He also quickly became seen as a reformer, and his vow of poverty impressed even non-Catholics the world over.
+While Rome wasn’t built in a day, Pope Francis has gone a long way in just a few short years when it comes to improving not just the church’s image but its internal workings as well.

 Writer: Jonathan H. Kantor

-A lot happened in 2014, including a widespread Ebola outbreak and the declaration of an ISIS Caliphate, but the biggest news of the year happened when Russia annexed a small portion of Ukraine called Crimea.
+A lot happened in 2014, including a widespread Ebola outbreak and the declaration of an ISIS Caliphate.
+Still, the year’s biggest news happened when Russia annexed a small portion of Ukraine called Crimea.
 The annexation in March sparked worldwide outrage, and talk of a new Cold War was quick to follow.
 Within short order, Russia was booted from the G-8, and the United States imposed harsh economic sanctions, which remained in place for some time.

-The people of Crimea weren’t particularly unhappy with their annexation, due to a long history related to Russia, but that hardly mattered in terms of international relations and border sovereignty where Ukraine was concerned.
+The people of Crimea weren’t particularly unhappy with their annexation due to a long, turbulent history with Russia, but that hardly mattered in terms of international relations and border sovereignty where Ukraine was concerned.
 The nation was quickly embroiled in a partisan war on its Russian border, and that conflict remained ongoing at the close of the decade.
-The annexation marked the first time a European nation seized the land of another since the end of World War II, and the government in Kiev responded by declaring their refusal to recognize the annexation or the loss of Crimea.
+The annexation marked the first time a European nation seized the land of another since the end of World War II, and the government in Kyiv responded by declaring their refusal to recognize the annexation or the loss of Crimea.

 5 2015—The Paris Terrorist Attacks